dimenerno/dimenerno.github.io/_posts/2025-04-18-prisoner-hat-en.md

 </div>

-Whilst the above puzzle is remarkably intriguing, the following puzzle is even more extraordinary:
+while the above puzzle is remarkably intriguing, the following puzzle is even more extraordinary:

 > Infinitely many prisoners stand in a line.
 A guard randomly places either a black or white hat on each prisoner, then instructs them to guess their hat colour in order, starting from prisoner 1.
-Those who guess correctly are freed, whilst those who guess incorrectly are executed.
+Those who guess correctly are freed, while those who guess incorrectly are executed.
 The prisoners may discuss strategy beforehand, but after the hats are placed, all communication and actions are forbidden except stating their answer.
 Furthermore, **the moment the hats are placed, the prisoners completely lose their hearing and cannot exchange any information whatsoever.** Is there a strategy that ensures only finitely many prisoners die?
 (Similarly, prisoners possess infinite computational power and are mathematically omniscient.)
 >
 > <img src="/public/hat-4.png" style="max-height: 180px; margin: 0 auto; mix-blend-mode: multiply;">